Cincinnati fair labor attorney and Ohio wage and hour lawyer reviews class action lawsuits and employment claims for plaintiffs nationwide

 - Garment & Textiles

 If you have experienced a labor violation and unpaid wages in the workplace and have questions about the legal options available in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, an Ohio Wage and Hour Lawyer, and he will help you answer these critical questions.
+You will speak directly with Mr. Lyon, an Ohio Wage and Hour Lawyer, and he will help you answer critical questions regarding wage theft and unpaid overtime.